eduMFA/authenticator/res/guide/GUIDE_en.md

   Also, the Token can be locked to require the device credentials for access.

-# privacyIDEA Push Token:
+# eduMFA Push Token:

-+ If privacyIDEAs push tokens are used, pending challenges can be polled by swiping down:
++ If eduMFAs push tokens are used, pending challenges can be polled by swiping down:
   ![Manually polling by swiping down](resource:res/gif/help_manual_poll.gif)

 + If the app is opened, automatic polling can be activated in the settings.